Lekiteku/_PROJECT_/README.md

 Run training.py to train the images for recognition.
 This is essential for building the face recognition model.
 ## Step 5: Face Recognition
 Finally, run face_recognition.py to see the final results of your face recognition system.

+Please make sure you have all the necessary libraries and dependencies installed as mentioned in the requirements.txt file for the project to work smoothly.Use the command --pip install -r requirements.txt--